spherex-xyz/spherex-helper-scripts/README.md

 ### deployAndConfigureEngine.js
 Deploy an engine, sets the allowed senders and allowed patterns (does not turn on protection!).
-In order to run set the three settings at the top of the script:
+In order to run the script set the three settings at the top of the script:
 ```
 const ALLOWED_SENDER_PATH = "";
 const ALLOWED_PATTERNS_PATH = "";